-This cake is one of those recipes that people have been making for years.
+This eclair cake is one of those recipes that people have been making for years, just like my Pineapple Dream Dessert.
 Seems like everyone I mention it to has either made it themselves or their grandma or aunt or mom used to make it.
 It’s also one of those recipes that everyone loves and it never goes to waste.
 Every crumb and morsel is devoured, it’s just that good.

 This is one of those desserts that makes a person’s head tilt backwards, their eyes roll back in their head, and moans of pure enjoyment pass through their lips.
 I would call it purely orgasmic, but the kids love it too, so I think I’ll keep it G rated instead.

 Now I’m sure the calorie and fat count on this is ridiculous.
 So, if that’s a factor for you, maybe you shouldn’t make it.
 Or maybe you should, and factor in a piece then give the rest to a neighbor.
 Or, maybe you should make it and take it to the next barbecue you are invited to.
 I guarantee you’ll be the star of the afternoon.